Afrolumens Project home pageEnslavement

 To be SOLD, A LIKELY Negroe woman, about twenty years of age, who can sew well, and do all manner of house-work, and is not parted with for any fault.
 She has a child, a boy, above one year old.
 Enquire at the New-Printing-Office.
 (Pennsylvania Gazette, 16 November 1752)

-Editor's Note: Compare this ad above with the one below, dated 17 May 1753.
+Editor's Note: Compare this ad above with one below, dated 17 May 1753.
 These ads appear to describe the same enslaved mother and son.

 TO BE SOLD, A Likley Negro woman, she can do house work well; she has a child, about a year and a half old, a boy.
 Enquire at the New-Printing-Office.
 (Pennsylvania Gazette, 17 May 1753).